wrightmat/dnd-eberron/characters/Staff.md

 Staff (full name Staffanie) works at the arcane university where her parents teach - but she's a clerk (copies scrolls and such).
 She goes out adventuring in her free time.

-Finds a slip of paper in a book about Sphinxes and talks an old flame into teleporting her to Khorvaire.
+One day on the job, Staff found a slip of paper with a call to adventure in a book about sphinxes.
+She talked an old flame into teleporting her to
+Sharn.